vcaraulean/mGitHub.SampleApp/readme.txt

 I hope that very soon a new application will be available in Windows Phone Marketplace with an essentially improved experience and more features.

-This application will be published on GitHub so everyone interested in WP7 development will have one more sample project to look at beginning of their exploration of a new and interesting platform.
+mGitHub.SampleApp source code will be hosted on GitHub so everyone interested in WP7 development will have one more sample project to explore when digging in development for WP7 platform.

-Any feedback, bug reports and suggestions are highly welcome.
+Any feedback, bug reports and suggestions are always welcome.

 The project is licenced under MIT licence.